glegoux/jekyll-tech-blog/_posts/2019-04-01-lighthouse.md

 ---
 title: LightHouse
 layout: article

 article: true
-description: Lighthouse is an open-source, automated tool for improving the quality of web pages.
+description: "Lighthouse is an open-source, automated tool for improving the quality of web pages."
-authors:
+authors: ["glegoux"]
-- glegoux
 time_reading_minutes: 10
-category: Reliability & Infrastructure
+category: "Web"
 ---

-[LightHouse 2.4.0](https://github.com/GoogleChrome/lighthouse/releases/tag/v2.4.0) is an [open-source project](https://github.com/GoogleChrome/lighthouse) written in Javascript and began in January 2016 under [Apache 2,0 License](https://github.com/GoogleChrome/lighthouse/blob/master/LICENSE).
+[LightHouse 5.6.0](https://github.com/GoogleChrome/lighthouse/releases/tag/v5.6.0) is an [open-source project](https://github.com/GoogleChrome/lighthouse) written in Javascript and began in January 2016 under [Apache 2,0 License](https://github.com/GoogleChrome/lighthouse/blob/master/LICENSE).
 On GitHub, it is a project of the Organisation [Google Chrome](https://github.com/GoogleChrome) knows a huge success and counts roughly 10,000 stars and 100 contributors.
 It is already stable, see  [latest release](https://github.com/GoogleChrome/lighthouse/releases/).
 It is an automated tool for improving the quality of web pages.
 You can run it against any web page, public or requiring authentication.
 It has audits for performance, accessibility, progressive web apps, and more.

 {% include article-image.html title="Logo of Lighthouse" src="lighthouse-logo.png" %}